manwar/python-guide/unit-testing.md

 Anything to refactor after that?
 Nothing for now.

-Let's get to the fifth use case, similar to the fourth use case
+Let's get to the fifth use case, similar to the fourth use case.

     # case 5: return "Buzz" when 5 passed in
     def test_return_Buzz_when_5_passed_in():
         assert checkFizzBuzz(5, "Buzz")

-As expected with the addition new unit test function we are back in the `RED` phase
+As expected with the addition new unit test function we are back in the `RED` phase.

     test_fizzbuzz.py::test_return_1_when_1_passed_in PASSED
     test_fizzbuzz.py::test_return_2_when_2_passed_in PASSED
     test_fizzbuzz.py::test_return_Fizz_when_3_passed_in PASSED
     test_fizzbuzz.py::test_return_Buzz_when_5_passed_in FAILED

-Time to update the production code to get into `GREEN` phase
+Time to update the production code to get into `GREEN` phase.

     # production code
     def fizzBuzz(value) -> str: